Zhi-Li-SRS/SelfDenoise/README.md

-# Self-Supervised Denoising of Tiff images by UNet-based Blind Spot model (Unet-Transfoermr is optional)
+# Self-Supervised Denoising of Nonlinear Microscopy Images by UNet-based Blind Spot model (Unet-Transfoermr is optional)

 **Official Pytorch implementation of the model.**